 The term "challenging behaviour" has been used to refer to the "difficult" or "problem" behaviours which may be shown by children or adults with a learning disability.
-Such behaviours include aggression (e.g., hitting, kicking, biting), destruction (e.g., ripping clothes, breaking windows, throwing objects), self-injury (e.g., head banging, self-biting, skin picking), outbursts and many other behaviours (e.g., running off, screaming, eating inedible objects, getting 'stuck' in repetitive movements).
+Such behaviours include aggression (e.g., hitting, kicking, biting), destruction (e.g., ripping clothes, breaking windows, throwing objects), self-injury (e.g., head banging, self-biting, skin picking), sexualised behaviours and many other behaviours (e.g., running off, screaming, eating inedible objects).
 Characteristically, challenging behaviour puts the safety of the person or others at risk or has a significant impact on the person's or other people's quality of life.
+Quality of life refers to the standard of health, comfort, and happiness experienced by an individual.
+It encompasses various aspects such as emotional, physical, material, and social well-being.
+The term is inherently subjective, and it is important to remember it can mean different things to different people.